 This festival marks the end of the Ramadan month.
 Celebrated by Muslim families with a large feast.
 Hari Raya Puasa signifies openness of the heart and mind, whereas in Singapore, this includes Muslim families inviting non-Muslim friends to join in the festivities.

 Hari Raya Haji

 Meant for prayer and remembrance, Hari Raya Haji marks the annual climax of pilgrimage rites performed in Mecca, the Muslim holy land.

-Held in the Tamil month of Thai (January/February), Hindu devotees honour Lord Subramaniam by piercing their bodies with needles.
+Held in the Tamil month of Thai (January/February), Hindu devotees honor Lord Subramaniam by piercing their bodies with needles.
 There is then a procession march from Sri Srinivasa Perumal Temple on Serangoon Road to the Sri Thandayuthapani Temple on Tank Road.
-Devotees carry Kavadis (metal structures adorned with feathers, effigies and milk containers) on their shoulders too.
+Devotees carry kavadis (metal structures adorned with feathers, effigies, and milk containers) on their shoulders too.